Faith with Heart & Hope & Health

 3. Diabetes.
 Particularly low-impact walking, when

-done consistently, helpswith blood glucose
+blood glucose

 control.

 4. Arthritis.
+Exercise.
 Endurance,muscle strength, joint

-flexibility and range ofmotion exercises
+flexibility and range of motion exercises

-to improvement of motionand reduction in
+can lead to improvement of motionand reduction

-pain.
+in pain.

 5. Backaches.
-Orthopedic physicians support the
+Orthopedic physicians support the concept

-back/spine health is overall fitness and
+back/spine health is overall

 muscle tone.

-Cardiovascular fitness helps maintain the
+Cardiovascular fitness helps

-mass that is important to ahealthy spine.
+bone mass that is important to

-areas are limber ham-strings and hip-flexor
+Other key areas are limber ham-strings

-joints, and toned abdominal muscles.
+hip-flexor joints, and toned

 6. Depression.
 This mostcommon mental illness can

-be greatly reduced with consistent exercise.
+be greatly reduced with consistent

-Exercise is sometimes called a natural "high."
+Exercise is sometimes called

 This is due to the affect of

-increased
+increased blood

-blood flow which appears to increase ones
+flow which appears to increase

-feelings
+ones feelings

-ofwell-being, improve self-image
+of well-being, improve self-image

 and affect

-stress is handled.
-This is an especially
+how stress is handled.
+This is

-effective treatment forlong, dull winters
+forlong, dull

-long rainy seasons
+winters or the long rainy seasons

 RAISE HEALTHY CHILDREN Plan family outings and vacations that involve